ghitakouadri/simbot/README.md

 Simbot is a 2 wheel differential drive robot simulation.

+It is implemented in C with OpenGL graphics.

-Credit for the control theory concepts goes to the Georgia Tech
+Credit for the control theory notions goes to the Georgia Tech guys of the fantastic Control of Mobile Robot course (https://class.coursera.org/conrob-002).